Carers Assessment

 One of our Carers Support Workers will arrange to visit you, normally in your home but it can be another neutral place if you prefer.

-They will ask you a range of questions about how caring for your loved one affects your day to day life including employment, health, social activities, and finances.
+They will ask you a range of questions about how caring for your loved one affects your day-to-day life including employment, health, social activities, and finances.

 They will also look at your emotional well-being and any contingency plans you may have or need should you suddenly find yourself unable to care for your loved one.

-Depending on the outcome of your assessment you may be eligible for additional support from us or Cumberland Council.
+Depending on the outcome of your assessment, you may be eligible for additional support from us or Cumberland Council.
 You can find out more about the support we can offer by clicking here.

 If you would like to have an assessment or an informal chat to find out more, please contact us.